autocrypt/protected-headers/draft-protected-headers.in.md

 Reply/Forward Losing Subjects
 -----------------------------

 When a user of a legacy MUA which does not support Protected Headers replies or forwards a message where the Subject has been obscured, it is likely that the new subject will be `Fwd: ...` or `Re: ...` (or the localized equivalent).
-This breaks an important feature and is especially unfortuante when new participants are added to a conversation who have never saw the original subject.
+This breaks an important feature and is especially unfortunate when new participants are added to a conversation who have never saw the original subject.

 At this time, there is no known workaround for this problem.
 The only solution is to upgrade the MUA to support Protected Headers.